schmettow/New_Stats/docs/Classic_linear_models.md

 A major flaw with the linear model is that it presumes the regression line to rise or fall infinitely.
 However, *in an endless universe everything has boundaries*.
 Just think about your performance in reading this text.
 Several things could be donme to improve reading performance, such as larger font size, simpler sentence structure or translation into your native language.
 Still, there is a hard lower limit for time to read, just by the fact, that reading involves saccades (eye movements) and these cannot be accelerated any further.
 The time someone needs to read a text is limited by fundamental cognitive processing speed.
 We may be able to reduce the inconvenience of deciphering small text, but once an optimum is reached, there is no further improvement.
 Such boundaries of performance inevitably lead to non-linear relationships between predictors and outcome.

-Modern statistics knows several means to deal with non-linearity, some of them are introduced in [GLM]).
+Modern statistics knows several means to deal with non-linearity, some of them are introduced in \@ref(glm)).
 Still, most researchers use linear models, and it often can be regarded a reasonable approximation under particular circumstances.
 Mostly, this is that measures keep a distance to the hard boundaries.
 Because if performance is pushed to the limits, *saturation* occurs.
-When there is just one treatment repeatedly pushing towards a boundary, we get the diminishing returns effect seen in learning curves [OFM].
+When there is just one treatment repeatedly pushing towards a boundary, we get the diminishing returns effect seen in learning curves \@ref(ofm).
 If two or more variables are pushing simultaneously, saturation appear as conditional effects.

 Before we turn to a genuine design research case, let me explain saturation effects by an example that I hope is intuitive.
 The hypothetical question is: do two headache pills have twice the effect of one?
 Consider a pharmaceutical study on the effectiveness of two pain killer pills A and B, taking place in the aftermath of a huge party on a university campus.
 Random strolling students are asked to participate.
 First, they rate their experienced headache on a Likert scale ranging from "fresh like the kiss of morning dew" to "dead highway opossum".
 Participants are randomly assigned to four groups, each group getting a different combination of pills: no pill, only A, only B, A and B. After 30 minutes, headache is measured again and the difference between both measures is taken as the outcome measure: headache reduction.
 We inspect the position of four group means graphically: